MicrosoftDocs/defender-docs/articles/defender-for-cloud/cloud-security-explorer-kubernetes-clusters.md

 # Build Cloud Security Explorer queries to identify vulnerabilities in Kubernetes clusters

 You can use the Cloud Security Explorer to identify vulnerabilities in your Kubernetes clusters.
-The following examples demonstrate the building of a queries that you can modify for your specific needs.
+The following examples demonstrate the building of queries that you can modify for your specific needs.

 Read [Build queries with Cloud Security Explorer](how-to-manage-cloud-security-explorer.md) for an introduction to Cloud Security Explorer queries.